Launch [Student] Film Competition

 - Launch winning films from past festivals can be viewed on our website.

-- Filmmaker will be notified if they made it into the film festival on February 5, 2019.
+- The filmmaker will be notified if they made it into the film festival on February 12, 2021.

-To celebrate diversity, identity, and discovery through the art of film, we now offer a special prize for outstanding student-made films that speak to the LGBTQ+ experience.
-All regional student filmmakers, grades 9-12 and college undergrads, are eligible for the PridePrize ($500) if the following criteria are met:
+In addition to the above categories, to celebrate diversity, identity, and discovery through the art of film, AIFF looks for outstanding student-made films that speak to the LGBTQ+ experience.

 What happens once I submit my film?

-Everyone who submits a film receives two tickets to AIFF2019!
+Everyone who submits a film receives four (4) complimentary film vouchers to AIFF2021!